knpuniversity/symfony/knpu/services-useful-objects.md

 Quickly, open the `var` directory, right click on the `cache` directory and click "mark this directory as excluded".
-Symfony caches things... that's not important yet, but excluding this *is* imporotant: this directory confuses autocompletion.
+Symfony caches things... that's not important yet, but excluding this *is* important: this directory confuses autocompletion.

 Now type `$this->container->get('templating')`.
 Well hey autocompletion!